The Lerch $\Phi$ Analytic Continuation: Polylogarithm extension

 \subsection{$H_k(n)$ when $\Re{(k)}>-1$}

-From the $E^m_k(n)$ formula from \eqrefe{E^m_k(n)}, we can derive different formulae for the generalized harmonic numbers\citesup{GHN}, $H_k(n)$.
-The formula allows one degree of freedom ($m$ can be any multiple of $2\pi\ii$).
-When $m=0$, we obtain the simplest expression, which surprisingly holds for $\Re{(k)}>-1$: \\ The limit of \eqrefe{H_k(n)} when $n$ approaches infinity is $\zeta(k)$, whose expression is given in \eqrefe{zeta(k)}.
-Hence, if $\Re{(k)}>1$, we can rewrite $H_k(n)$ as:
+From formula \eqrefe{E^z_k(n)}, different formulae can be derived for the generalized harmonic numbers\citesup{GHN}, $H_k(n)$.
+The formula allows one degree of freedom ($z$ can be any multiple of $2\pi\ii$).
+When $z=0$, the simplest possible expression is obtained, which surprisingly holds for $\Re{(k)}>-1$,

+The limit of \eqrefe{H_k(n)} when $n$ approaches infinity is $\zeta(k)$, whose expression is given in \eqrefe{zeta(k)}.
+Hence, if $\Re{(k)}>1$, $H_k(n)$ can be rewritten as,